MolSSI-Education/python_scripting_cms/_episodes/05-command_line.md

 ```
 filename = sys.argv[1]
 ```
-Then you need to go the part of your code where you read in the data from the xyz file and change the name of the input file to `filename`.
+Then you need to go the part of your code where you read in the data from the xyz file and change the name of the file to read to `filename`.

 Save your code and go back to the Terminal window.
 Make sure you are in the directory where your code is saved and type
 ```